Common Law Marriage South Dakota

 The other fact that you should be aware of is that some other states do recognize common law marriage, and you can get a common law marriage there.
 What’s more, South Dakota will be legally obligated to respect your common law marriage and treat it like a typical one with all the benefits that implies.

-- Annulment of Marriage in Indiana
+- Copy of Marriage License Maine

-- Marriage Certificate Louisiana
+- Marriage Certificate Vermont

 - Annulment of Marriage in South Dakota